cmu-phil/py-tetrad/pytetrad/R/REAMDE.md

 ##### (1) You must follow the instructions in the [py-tetrad README](https://github.com/cmu-phil/py-tetrad) to clone the py-tetrad GitHub repository and set it up. (pip install JPype, etc.)

-##### (2) I'm going to assume you are using RStudio.
+##### (2) We're going to assume you are using RStudio.
 Launching RStudio from a Mac's Terminal window would be best.
 Otherwise, the JAVA_HOME variable doesn't take. ( I haven't tested Windows yet.)

 In a Terminal window: